 With an increase in community need and fierce competition across the nonprofit industry, organizations are becoming more effective at demonstrating impact and communicating cases for support.

-Numerous nonprofit resources in San Diego are contributing to this trend, including Association for Fundraising Professionals, Nonprofit Management Solutions, the Development and Fundraising Certificate program at UC San Diego Extension, and The San Diego Foundation’s partner, National University Stanford Institute of Philanthropy Fundraising Academy.
+Numerous nonprofit resources in San Diego are contributing to this trend, including Association for Fundraising Professionals, Nonprofit Management Solutions, the Development and Fundraising Certificate program at UC San Diego Extension, and The San Diego Foundation’s partner, National University Sanford Institute of Philanthropy Fundraising Academy.
 The Academy provides students who are interested in beginning (or who are currently working in) development roles with applied knowledge of nonprofit fundraising principles.

 These programs, and others, have helped the development community design and implement very effective programs to entice new donors to give, and to convince existing donors to keep on giving.